-MoldREPORTIM is designed and intended for use only in residential home inspections to help in the assessment of mold growth in the living areas sampled.
+MoldREPORTTM is designed and intended for use only in residential home inspections to help in the assessment of mold growth in the living areas sampled.
 Our laboratory analysis and report are based on the samples submitted to Eurofins EMLab P&K. The inspection(s) and sampling should be performed only by a licensed and professional home inspector, environmental mold specialist, industrial hygienist or residential appraiser trained and qualified to conduct mold inspections in residential buildings.
 Client agrees to these conditions for the on-site project inspection.

 This MoldREPORTTM is generated by Eurofins EMLab P&K at the request of, and for the exclusive use of, the Eurofins EMLab P&K client named on this report.
 The analysis of the test samples is performed by Eurofins EMLab P&K. Eurofins EMLab P&K's policy is that reports and test results will not be released to any third party without prior written consent from Eurofins EMLab P&K's client.
 This report applies only to the samples taken at the time, place and location referenced in the report and received by Eurofins EMLab P&K, and to the property and weather conditions existing at that time only.
 Please be aware, however, that property conditions, inspection findings and laboratory results can and do change over time relative to the original sampling due to changing conditions, the normal fluctuation of airborne mold, and many other factors.
-Client and reader are advised that Eurofins EMLab P&K does not furnish, and has no responsibility for, the inspector or inspection service that performs the inspection or collects the test samples.
-It is the responsibility of the end-user of this report to select a properly trained professional to conduct the inspection and collect appropriate samples for analysis and interpretation by MoldREPORTTM.
+Client and reader are advised that Eurofins EMLab P&K does not furnish, and has no responsibility for, the inspector or inspection service that performs the inspection and collect appropriate samples for analysis and interpretation by MoldREPORTTM.
 None of Eurofins EMLab P&K, Eurofins EMLab P&K or their affiliates, subsidiaries, suppliers, employees, agents, contractors and attorneys (each an "Eurofins EMLab P&K-related party") are able to make and do not make any determinations as to the safety or health condition of a property in this report.
 The client and client's customer are solely responsible for the use of, and any determinations made from, this report, and no Eurofins EMLab P&K-related party shall have any liability with respect to decisions or recommendations made or actions taken by either the client or the client's customer based on the report.